 Traditional Italian food often features fresh, seasonal ingredients straight from the market.
-But when it comes to reading the menu, whether you’re dining in an osteria, trattoria, or snack bar, how do you know what you’re ordering?
+But when it comes to reading the menu, whether you’re dining in an osteria, trattoria, or Michelin-star ristorante, how do you know what you’re ordering?

-Many Italian dishes, which you’ll learn more about in a cooking class — such as the market visit and class with Chef Jacopo in Florence, include ingredients that most Americans are familiar with, like mozzarella and various kinds of pastas.
+Many Italian dishes, which you’ll learn more about in our cooking classes – such as the market visit and class with Chef Barbara in Florence – include ingredients that most Americans are familiar with, like mozzarella and various kinds of pastas.
 What is less familiar is how Italians arrange their menu.

-Start with l’antipasto or antipasti (appetizers).
-As in America, Italians love to start their meal with a small plate of food such as bruscetta or insalata caprese (buffalo mozzarella salad).
+Start with l’antipasto or antipasti (appetizers), which literally translates to “before the meal.”
+As in America, Italians love to start their meal with a small plate of food such as bruschetta, insalata caprese (mozzarella and tomato salad), or a plate of salumi.
 If you’d like to split your appetizer with whomever you’re dining with, just let your waiter know, and they’ll bring you a second plate.

-Next up is the primo piatto, or the pasta course.
-Unlike in the U.S., the serving size of the pasta is almost always a small portion, as this course is followed by the main course.
-Other dishes that may be listed under primo include gnocchi and risotto.
+Next up is the primo piatto, or primi, which is the pasta course.
+Unlike in the U.S., the serving size of the pasta is almost always a smaller portion, as this course is then followed by the main course.
+Other dishes that may be listed under the primi include gnocchi, risotto, and soups.

-Formaggio, or cheese, is also typically listed as a separate menu section in Italy.
-While mozzarella is popular in many regions throughout Italy, formaggio often highlights local, artisan cheeses that are seasonal.
+Formaggi, or cheeses, are also typically listed as a separate menu section in Italy.
+The formaggio course often highlights local, artisan cheeses that are specific to the region.
 This is served as its own course.

 Italian menus feature many courses, but don’t feel pressured to order from every part of the menu.
 While serving sizes are more reasonable in Italy compared to the U.S., they still are very filling.
-But with the delicious flavor combinations, it may be difficult to order just one or two courses!
+But the progression of the meal is designed to make it all manageable, and with the delicious flavor combinations, it may be difficult to order just one or two courses!